-The valuation of financial instruments has been classified into three levels, according to the quality and reliability of information used to determine fair values.
+The valuation of investment assets and liabilities have been classified into three levels, according to the quality and reliability of information used to determine fair values.
 Transfers between levels are recognised in the year in which they occur.

 Level 1